 All other values are Unassigned and available to IANA for assignment.
+New RDMAP queue numbers should be assigned sequentially in order to better support implementations that perform RDMAP queue selection in hardware.

 Allocation Policy: Standards Action ([RFC5226])

 RFC Editor: Please replace XXXX in all instances of [RFCXXXX] above with the RFC number of this document and remove this note.